codeforsanjose/citysourced-api-simulator/_Docs/log_james.md

 	* Added the "copier" package into the project, but am not using it.
 It didn't like the CustomTime type in the structs to be copied.
 	* Tests on data and request all OK.
 	* Saved to GIT.
+	* Modified "data" package to return "<Report>" tags within the response.
+It was returning "<Request>".
 	*

 [2015.11.06 - Fri]